 The Enchanted Poodle Club has regular meetings the last Sunday of the month.
-We do not have meetings during months where there is another activity planned, like our December Holiday Party.
+We do not have meetings during months where there is another activity planned, like the May Shows or the December Holiday Party.
 Please contact Barbara Timmcke for more information about meetings.

 We also participate in the Doggie Dash and Dawdle, and the Corrales Harvest Festival, both of which are in the fall.
 Barbara Timmcke will also have more information about these events when available.